achille-martin/nvim-robotics/README.md

 }
 ```

-* Launch the config setup process with:
+* Launch the config setup process with the following command:

 ```bash
 nvim_quick_config_setup
 ```

-* If the word "Done" appeared in your terminal, you can now launch nvim with the robotics config using the default alias set:
+* If the word "Done" appears in your terminal, you can now launch nvim with the robotics config using the default alias set:

 ```bash
 nvim-robotics
 ```

 <a id="custom-config-setup"></a>
-### 3.2.
-Custom setup
+### 3.3.
+Custom configuration setup

-If you prefer working on your own nvim configuration (non-git folder or custom git management), while using the nvim robotics configuration as a base, get inspiration from [Quick setup](#quick-setup) and adapt the variables / steps.
+If you prefer working with your own nvim configuration (non-git folder or custom git management), while using the nvim robotics configuration as a base, get inspiration from [Quick configuration setup](#quick-config-setup) and adapt the variables / steps.

 As an example, with alias `nvim-me`: